 Another key factor to consider is whether the betting company runs regular promotions for horse racing.
 Plenty of bookies offer Protest Payouts, Price Pumps and Cash Back specials.
 These can come in very handy at times and it is a huge positive if a bookmaker runs regular promotions for horse racing punters.

 Some Aussie bookmakers are now offering live streaming of horse racing, and we will discuss those bookies in more detail later on.
 Racing commentary of international and domestic racing is also available with some betting agencies.
 This is a useful facility to have and it adds to the excitement of betting on horse racing online.

 When it comes to choosing where is best to bet on horse racing there are a huge amount of options.
 The first thing you should do is check out our in depth bookie reviews where we look at all the pros and cons of all of Australia’s most popular betting companies, including William Hill, Ladbrokes, Unibet and Palmerbet.

 With William Hill we were very impressed by the range of horse racing markets available and the huge amount of specials and promotions run for racing punters.
-Ladbrokes are another solid option for those intent on betting on horse racing and they too run a lot of promotions for punters, although they don’t take many chances with their margins.
+Ladbrokes are another solid option for that intent on betting on horse racing and they too run a lot of promotions for punters, although they don’t take many chances with their margins.